When Gary Larson started out as a cartoonist, he didn't know what white-out was. Any time he made a mistake, he threw the drawing out and began again.

 (I have no problem with the thagomizer, though I am a little worried by the unscrupulous cow in the life raft who is detected by the other passenger in the act of sipping from a glass.
 "Hey!
 That's milk!
 And you said you were all empty, you stinkin' liar!" shouts the indignant man.
 My problem is not the man and cow in the lifeboat, the talking cow, nor the question of where the cow got the glass, but -- why does the cow have stubble?)

 As early as 1987, Larson was telling interviewers that the pace of seven "Far Side" comics a week was getting to him.
 "I think I'm maintaining the quality, but internally I'm paying for it," he told Rolling Stone.

-took a break of 14 months from drawing "The Far Side."
+In 1987 Larson married Toni Carmichael, an archeologist and environmental consultant.
+In 1988, to widespread dismay, he took a break of 14 months from drawing "The Far Side."
 He traveled to Africa and the Amazon, studied jazz guitar with Jim Hall, published "Prehistory" and negotiated an agreement under which, on his return, he would draw just five panels a week.

 Fans were delighted and relieved when he returned to the drawing table in 1990, but five years later, in January 1995, Larson stopped drawing "The Far Side" altogether.
 He said he felt the quality of the work was going down, and wanted to avoid what he called "the Graveyard of Mediocre Cartoons."